Teaching English in Cambodia in 2026: The Complete Guide

 Teaching Jobs in Cambodia: Where You’ll Work and What You’ll Earn

-Most teachers work between 20 and 30 classroom hours per week, although these hours are often spread across afternoons, evenings, and weekends rather than concentrated into a single block.
-It’s common to have at least one full day off per week, but paid holidays, sick leave, and benefits vary widely between employers, so it’s important to clarify these details before accepting a job.
+A typical working week is 20 to 30 classroom hours, though these are often spread across afternoons, evenings, and weekends rather than packed into a daytime block.
+Most teachers have at least one full day off, but holidays, sick leave, and other benefits differ widely between schools, so ask about these before signing anything.

 • Language Centres